 WALLASEY-Beaumaris has been gardened since the 1850s.
 Shrubs of old, simple-petal sweetbriar roses of washed pink still flower in a row of four a short distance from where stands our much extended house – at heart a miner’s cottage.
 These arching canes seem to mark the edge of a track that miners, horses, carts and cattle began to make about 150 years ago.
 Gold was discovered at Spring Creek – later named Beechworth – in 1852.
-American emigré miner James Ring gave court evidence in 1860 that he had buried gold valued at more than 1500 pounds near a well on land that he owned with his brother, Patrick, at Three Mile Creek.
+American-born miner James Ring gave court evidence in 1860 that he had buried gold valued at more than 1500 pounds near a well on land that he owned with his brother, Patrick, at Three Mile Creek.
 It is estimated that such a cache would today be worth about $175,000.
 James returned from a hospital stay to find the treasure missing.
 Patrick, it seems, had taken it.
 Beechworth historian Richard Patterson says the case broke down when the court heard that James had told his brother to make use of the gold should he need of it.
 The gold was not recovered.
-But an old windlass for the well we found in a small garden hemmed by gnarled quince trees shortly after we bought the property in August 2013.
+But an old windlass for the well was uncovered in a small, former kitchen garden with a wonderfully-gnarled quince tree shortly after we bought the property in August 2013.